teamdeeson/codex/docs/company-policies/conference-policy.md

 8. Can your pod and projects spare you for the days of the conference (this is easier to answer the more notice you give, conferences are usually scheduled 6 months ahead of time)
 9. Do you think that Deeson should be sponsoring the conference?
 10. Have you missed out on conference attendance previously because too many people wanted to go?
-11. What is the cost of the conference to Deeson.
+11. What is the cost of the conference to Deeson?
 Please provide a breakdown including: Cost of transport (approx), cost of accomodation (approx), cost of subsistence (approx), cost of the tickets and the lost revenue if working days will be missed to attend (this should be worked out at the current hourly rate)

 The Chapter Lead will consider the merits of conference attendance based on your case.
 If many people want to attend we may have to limit the total numbers and will take into account if this has happened to you previously.
 The decision will be made by the Chapter Lead and Tim Deeson, keeper of the Deeson purse.